ComunidadBioInfo/cdsb2019/welcome_email.md

 Second, we ask that you please read the workshop instruccions at https://github.com/ComunidadBioInfo/cdsb2019.
 There you will find a list of R pacakges that you will need to install on your laptop before the workshop (ideally using R 3.6 and RStudio 1.2).

 Third.
 You will receive an invitation to join the CDSB Slack workspace on the email account you used to register for the workshop.
-If you haven't heard about Slack, at http://lcolladotor.github.io/2018/06/19/using-slack-for-academic-departmental-communication/ I wrote a bit about it's usefulness.
+If you haven't heard about Slack, at http://lcolladotor.github.io/2018/06/19/using-slack-for-academic-departmental-communication/ I wrote a bit about its usefulness.

 Fourth.
 We will use git and GitHub, specially during days 4 and 5 of the workshop, with a class covering both during day 3.
 At https://happygitwithr.com/github-acct.html you will find recommendations on how to choose your username.
 Briefly, use your university email if you have one and choose a username that could become your website such as http://lcolladotor.github.io/ or https://tereom.netlify.com/.
 At https://happygitwithr.com/install-git.html you can find instructions on how to install git in your computer.